 - Have your child practice in front of a mirror.

-- Before he begins, have him lick his lips so that they’re nice and moist.
+- Before he begins, have him lick his lips.

 - Instruct him to say “ooh,” and have him notice the position of his mouth.
 The lips should form a small circle, and the tongue should be slightly curled.
 Either press the tongue against the bottom teeth or hold it slightly back.